top of page

 March 2023

-Autumn is often perceived as the season of change.
+Spring is often perceived as the season of change.
 Some of us change by letting go of resentments.
 Forgiveness is an emotional change that occurs within a person.
 Here are four layers of forgiveness. 🍂🕊

 Uncovering: Improve your understanding of the injustice and the impact it has on your life.